 Give bonuses or incentives where due

 They can also directly affect your bottom line by being your top salespeople.
 This is something you can measure through Square, which has a wealth of information on which employees at which locations are bringing in the most sales.

 One drawback, however, is that exceptional employees aren’t recognized for their work, and those who are perhaps underperforming may not be given much incentive to improve.
-As an alternative to giving the entire company a bonus, companies can do other things like fun holiday gifts or new perks.
+As an alternative to giving the entire company a bonus, you can do other things like offering fun holiday gifts or new perks.